johnchang74/davidsalon_react/README.md

   * You are currently outside your home directory
   * You are initializing in an existing Firebase project directory

 ?
 Which Firebase CLI features do you want to set up for this folder?
-Press Space to select features, then Enter to confirm your choices.
+Press Space to select features, then Enter to confirm y our choices.
 Hosting: Configure and deploy Firebase Hosting sites

 === Project Setup